-Located 21 miles south of Nashville, Franklin is well-worth a visit.
+Located 21 miles south of Nashville, Franklin is a real gem of a town for foodies, history buffs and music lovers.
 The highlight is the 16-block National Register district with wonderful architecture.
 Here you can explore the large number of boutiques, antique stores, restaurants, cafes and bars.
-In addition, the area has a number of attractions from vineyards, distilleries, historic homes and civil war battlefields.
+In addition, the area has a number of attractions from vineyards, distilleries, music venues, historic homes and civil war battlefields.

 I was glad that I made the effort to stop and wander through downtown.
+The 16-block historic downtown and three small residential districts that surround it won National Register of Historic Places status in 1975.
 My recommendations include:

 Puckett’s Grocery: This is a fun spot with a country store atmosphere in the heart of downtown that features classic Southern food, a full bar and live music.
 120 4th Ave.
 South.